Hallo vrienden, Leo Hier.

 and translate

 in your projects.
-Knowing how to animate things gives live and vibrancy to your projects.
+Knowing how to animate things gives life and vibrancy to your projects.
 Custom animations can be really hard and not intuitive if you are dealing with Transition Animations.
-But when you have to do simple animations that doesn't includes multiples ViewControllers everything tend to be easier.
+But when you have to do simple animations that don’t include multiple ViewControllers everything tends to be easier.

 Let's code!
 But first...

-This painting is called "Ballet With Magic" from Leonid Afremov .
-He was born 12 July 1955 in Vitebsk, Belarus - Died August 19th 2019 , Playa Del Carmen, Quintana Roo, Mexico.
-He is a Russian–Israeli modern impressionistic artist who works mainly with a palette knife and oils.
+This painting is called “Ballet With Magic” by Leonid Afremov.
+He was born on 12 July 1955 in Vitebsk, Belarus – Died on August 19th, 2019, in Playa Del Carmen, Quintana Roo, Mexico.
+Russian–Israeli modern impressionistic artist who works mainly with a palette knife and oils.
 He developed his own unique technique and style which is unmistakable and cannot be confused with other artists.

-Afremov is mainly known as being a self-representing artist who promotes and sells his work exclusively over the internet with very little exhibitions and involvement of dealers and galleries.
+Afremov is mainly known as being a self-representing artist who promotes and sells his work exclusively over the internet with very few exhibitions and involvement from dealers and galleries.

 Imagine that you have a screen that has a trash bin.
-When the user tap in other view it should do a moving while scale down animation to the trash bin and vanishes.
+When the user taps in another view it should do a moving while scale down animation to the trash bin and vanishes.

 The final result should be this (without the right star):